 How does a term circulate through society, and how does its dissemination within contemporary discourse inform us about the way that society thinks about itself?
 By what means do certain words instill themselves in language and the public sphere to the point of becoming commonplace?
-Terms is an online discursive and artistic program presented in the years to come, that individually unpacks a series of broad and polysemous terms that are employed today to address a range of sociopolitical issues in contemporary society.
+Terms is an online discursive and artistic program that individually unpacks a series of broad and polysemous terms that are employed today to address a range of sociopolitical issues in contemporary society.
 While some words acquire multiple definitions the more they are used, they also often tend to become generalized and run the risk of having their meaning become diluted, confused, or unclear over time.
 Nevertheless, their continued presence in our vocabulary requires careful attention and analysis as to their etymological value, their semantic density, and their use across and beyond disciplinary boundaries.

 Terms looks at how these widely disseminated key words echo within different forms of research, writing, and works of art.
 For each selected term, a researcher from outside the visual arts publishes a text that examines it in its many variants, tensions, and ambiguities through the specific lens of their field of activity.
 The word is then considered by pairing it with a resonating artwork shared on the Gallery’s website.
 In turn, a writer from the cultural sector uses this same work as the starting point for a second text that draws from the first and from beyond to probe aspects of the term in its various dimensions.